Yokuts: Territory

-Yokuts tribes populated the San Joaquin Valley, from the Sacramento-San Joaquin River Delta ("the delta") south to Bakersfield and the adjacent foothills of the Sierra Nevada mountain range, which lies to the east.
+Yokuts tribes lived in the San Joaquin Valley, from the Sacramento-San Joaquin River Delta ("the delta") south to Bakersfield and the adjacent foothills of the Sierra Nevada mountain range, which lies to the east.
 Tulare Lake was a population center for the Yokuts tribes until they were driven off by white settlers."..In 1858 or 1859, settlers began ethnically cleansing Tulare Lake, by killing or forcibly relocating the majority of the Yokuts population.
 Severe floods in 1861 and 1867 killed thousands of cattle and caused settlers to request further dams on the inflows to Tulare Lake.
 From 1875 to 1877, large numbers of hogs and cattle were carried to Skull Island from the mainland on the Mose Andross.

 Presumably the last autonomous Indigenous people lived at the Tulare Lake archipelago in the 1870s.
 Yoimut detailed white settlers introducing cattle to the island and subsequently forcing the indigenous people out:

 While we were at Chawlowin some white men put cattle on the island.
 The water was low and they drove them across from the east.
 There were hogs there already, but they were wild.
 As soon as the white people found out we were there, we began to have trouble.
 The tules were getting dry and we were afraid the white people would burn us out.
 So, we all left.
 My mother and stepfather took us to Téjon Ranch.
 We went in his brother's little wagon.

 In the northern half of the Yokuts region, some tribes inhabited the foothills of the Coast Range to the west.
 Some evidence shows Yokuts inhabiting the Carrizo Plain and creating rock art in the Painted Rock area.

 Language

-According to San Diego State University, the Yokutsan languages are members of the Penutian language family.
+San Diego State University states that the Yokutsan languages belong to the Penutian language family.
+The Yok-Utian language family has also been proposed.

-Diet
+Foodways

-Yokuts used spears, basket traps, and assorted other tools to hunt a variety of local animals, such as game birds, waterfowl, rabbits, turtles, various fish, mussels, and wasp grubs.
-Big game was hunted less frequently, but included deer, elk, and antelope.
-Their staple food was derived from acorn mash, though they also gathered tule roots and iris bulbs to make flour.
-Other foraged food includes manzanita berries, pine nuts, and seeds.
-They used a form of horticulture to cultivate tobacco.
-Salt came from salt grass.
+Acorn mash was the Yokuts staple food, and they also made flour from tule roots and wild iris bulbs.
+They dined on game birds, waterfowl, rabbits, turtles, fish, mussels.
+They caught fish and game with spears, basket traps, and other tools.
+Big game was hunted less frequently, but included deer, elk, and pronghorn.
+They harvested wasp grubs, which were a seasonal delicacy and source of protein.

+Yokuts harvested salt from salt grass and foraged manzanita berries, pine nuts, and other seeds.
+While they did garden, it was for tobacco not food.